So we see that you’ve bought your above ground pool, haven’t you? Well, it is only logical now to get a staircase or a ladder for your pool.

 The most common type of pool entry system is a step entry system.
-It is very simple to manufacture and design, and is thus found in most pools.
+It is straightforward to manufacture and design, and is thus found in most pools.
 They usually are made of plastics or resins.

 - A-Frame ladder

-This type provides a really easy way to get in and out.
+This type provides a straightforward way to get in and out.